The message of It’s Me, It’s Me (俺俺) is: a person is his own best friend as well as his deadliest enemy. (I think)

 I say renowned instead of “notorious” because bizarre as these shows and stories are, many are beloved by aficionados worldwide.
-In some cases, because these tales lay the foundation, or some semblance of, for hours of rhetorical discussions.
+In some cases, because these tales lay the foundation, or some academic semblance of, for hours of rhetorical discussions.

 Further exemplifying this phenomenon is how Haruki Murakami won the sixth Franz Kafka Prize.
 Kafka himself, of course, one of the most prominent writers of the surreal genre.

 Coming to It’s Me It’s Me, this is not a Murakami story but it certainly plays like one.
 Based on an award-winning novel by Tomoyuki Hoshino, the movie presents a world in which duplication of identity, or self, is no weirder than say, finding a coin in an alley.
-Something that’d make you raise an eyebrow but not give further thought to.
+Something that’d make you raise an eyebrow but give no further thought to.

 Or obsess over.

 Hitoshi’s ready acceptance of his doppelgangers, in turn, carries the real themes of the story; all those questions about modern identity, self, inner conflict, etc. Conflict, eventually, also spiraling into some sort of Battle Royale lookalike.

 It’s confusing.
 It’s a big “huh?”
 For some viewers, I suspect the tonal shift in the second half would feel illogical too.
 After all, the perfect versions of Hitoshi highlighted how much they enjoyed each other’s company.
 We are our own best friends, yes?
 Why did they turn against each other?

 But I guess the movie was denoting the true ugliness of modern life.
 In a world where identity is more often imposed rather than cultivated, we can only survive by eliminating some aspects of ourselves.
 By only retaining the characteristics society prefers.